Training-Free Generation of Protein Sequences from Small Family Alignments via Stochastic Attention: Results

+Position-specific analysis of the Kunitz domain revealed why SA preserves family statistics (SI Appendix, Fig.~\ref{fig:sequence-analysis}).
+Sequences generated by stochastic attention preserved all 11 strongly conserved positions of the 53-column seed alignment (those exceeding 90\% conservation), including all six cysteines forming the three disulfide bonds essential to the Kunitz fold, while introducing 17--25 substitutions concentrated at the variable positions.
+Per-position Shannon entropy correlated between the SA-generated ensemble and the stored alignment (Pearson $r{=}0.968$).
+Thus, the method identified which positions tolerate variation and which do not.
+This behavior followed from the Boltzmann sampling mechanism: at strongly conserved positions, all stored patterns agreed and the softmax weights concentrated probability on the consensus residue; at variable positions, stored patterns diverged and the sampler drew from the local distribution of tolerated amino acids.

-We next turned to the scaling study, in which we subsampled the WW domain at $K \in \{20, 50, 100, 200, 400\}$ with five independent replicates per condition to characterize how generation quality, latent dimensionality, and the critical temperature co-vary with family size (SI Appendix, Fig.~\ref{fig:scaling}).
-Stochastic attention in the generation regime maintained low KL divergence across the entire range: $\mathrm{KL}{=}0.019 \pm 0.008$ at $K{=}20$, improving monotonically to $\mathrm{KL}{=}0.010 \pm 0.002$ at $K{=}400$.
-This gradual degradation contrasted sharply with the convex combination baseline, whose KL divergence exceeded $0.8$ at every family size and worsened with increasing $K$ ($0.81$ at $K{=}20$ to $1.50$ at $K{=}400$), confirming that averaging over more patterns compounds the smoothing artifact.
-Bootstrap and Gaussian perturbation maintained moderate KL values ($0.02$--$0.03$) but produced no novelty at any $K$, making them ineffective as generative methods.
-The PCA dimensionality grew with family size, from $d{=}17$--$18$ components at $K{=}20$ to $d{=}182$--$183$ at $K{=}400$, and the critical temperature tracked this growth ($\beta^*{=}2.7$ to $5.5$).
-Despite the six-fold increase in effective dimensionality, SA generation quality remained stable, which suggested that the entropy inflection criterion successfully adapted the operating temperature to the geometry of the memory matrix at each scale.
-Novelty increased with $K$ (from $0.47$ at $K{=}20$ to $0.74$ at $K{=}400$), reflecting the richer landscape of a larger memory set, while nearest sequence identity decreased correspondingly (from $0.71$ to $0.56$), indicating that the sampler explored further from stored patterns when more patterns were available to collectively shape the energy landscape.
+Subsampling the WW domain at $K \in \{20, 50, 100, 200, 400\}$ with five independent replicates per condition characterized how generation quality changed with decreasing family size (SI Appendix, Fig.~\ref{fig:scaling}).
+Stochastic attention maintained low KL divergence across the entire range ($0.019 \pm 0.008$ at $K{=}20$, improving to $0.010 \pm 0.002$ at $K{=}400$), while the PCA dimensionality grew from $d{=}17$--$18$ components at $K{=}20$ to $d{=}182$--$183$ at $K{=}400$ and the critical inverse temperature tracked this growth ($\beta^*{=}2.7$ to $5.5$).
+Despite the roughly ten-fold increase in effective dimensionality, compositional fidelity remained stable, suggesting that the entropy inflection criterion adapted the operating temperature to the geometry of the memory matrix at each scale.
+Novelty increased with $K$ (from $0.47$ to $0.74$), reflecting the richer landscape of a larger memory set.
+Nearest sequence identity decreased correspondingly (from $0.71$ to $0.56$), indicating that the sampler explored further from stored patterns when more patterns were available to collectively shape the energy landscape.
+Replication across three additional families at $K{=}20$ (SH3, Kunitz, zf-C2H2) confirmed that this robustness is not family-specific (SI Appendix, Table~\ref{tab:multifamily-k20}).